Philix27/rxedu_web/_books/logistics.md

 Requisition Advantages/
 Disadvantages;-

-⚡Advantage: Requisition systems are decentralized
+- Advantage: Requisition systems are decentralized

-⚡Disadvantage: They require trained staff at the lower levels- training more people, time consuming and costs money.
+- Disadvantage: They require trained staff at the lower levels- training more people, time consuming and costs money.

-⚡Advantage: They place lower burden on upper level staff.
+- Advantage: They place lower burden on upper level staff.

-⚡Disadvantage: -They require service providers to spend more time doing commodity management and filling out forms
+- Disadvantage: -They require service providers to spend more time doing commodity management and filling out forms

 - less time to serve clients.
-  [11/7, 8:50 PM] PharmahubNG▫️: 💯There is something called Allocation too in supply chain;-
+  [11/7, 8:50 PM] PharmahubNG▫️: There is something called Allocation too in supply chain;-

 🚬Allocation (the point where supply meets demand) is one of the most important pieces of the supply chain.
 So many critical business processes— customer service, inventory, sales — start is hinged on smart allocation.